cosmos/ibc/spec/ics-2-consensus-verification/README.md

 #### Subprotocols

-The chains MUST implement functions `register` and `update`, as they form the `handleDatagram`.
+The chains MUST implement the functions defined below ending with `Client`, as they form the `handleDatagram`.
-Calling both functions MAY be permissionless.

 ##### Preliminaries

-`newID` is a function which generates a new `Identifier` for a `LightClient`, which MAY depending on the `Header`.
+`newID` is a function which generates a new `Identifier` for a `Client`.
+The generation of the `Identifier` MAY depend on the `Header` of the `ClientInfo`.
 The behaviour of `newID` is implementation specific.
 Possible implementations are:

 * Random bytestring.
 * Hash of the `Header`.